 Pain is your body’s way of telling you something is wrong.
-But it doesn’t always tell you if you need medical treatment.
+But it doesn’t always tell you exactly what’s wrong and if you need medical treatment.
+So, when pain develops in your hand, wrist or elbow, how do you know whether to treat it at home or see a doctor?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy